MIDDLE SCHOOL

 Crew

 Each student is a member of a Crew of 12 – 15 students led by two staff members.
-These Crews meet each morning to create a space to create community and to support students’ social emotional development.
+These Crews meet each morning.
+The purpose of Crew is to create community and to support students’ social emotional development.
 In addition, each student has an Academic Advisor whose role is to ensure that students have a strong school-based relationship with an adult who knows them well and can support their growth academically, socially, and emotionally.
-Advisors meet with advisees individually at least twice a month.
+Advisors meet with their advisees individually at least once per week.
 They also establish and maintain close contact with their advisees families, updating them regularly on academic progress, attendance, and general life at school.

-Student-Led Conferences occur twice during the school year to instill student ownership of their learning and to strengthen school-family relationships.
-During SLCs, students and their families attend formal conferences with students academic advisors.
-Students facilitate the meeting.
-They present their SLC portfolios, which is a collection of their major assessments to date.
-They reflect on their academic and social-emotional progress and articulate their goals for moving forward.
+Family conferences occur twice during the school year to instill student ownership of their learning and to strengthen school-family relationships.
+During family conferences, students and their families attend formal conferences with student’s teachers.
+Students participate in the meeting by sharing their reflections on their academic and social-emotional progress and to articulate their goals for moving forward.

 Enrichment